mitsuba-renderer/drjit/docs/what.rst

      <https://github.com/llvm/llvm-project/releases/download/llvmorg-18.1.6/LLVM-18.1.6-win64.exe>`__.

-The previously mentioned ``drjit.auto`` and ``drjit.auto.ad`` backends redirect to the CUDA backend if a compatible GPU was found, otherwise they fall back to the LLVM backend.
+The previously mentioned ``drjit.auto`` and ``drjit.auto.ad`` backends redirect to a GPU backend if a compatible device was found (Metal on Apple Silicon, CUDA on NVIDIA hardware), otherwise they fall back to the LLVM backend.

 Other backends may be added in the future.